RavensbourneWebMedia/Dynamic-Web/sessions/01/README.md

-### So what's an API then?
+### So what's an **API** then?

 [Disambiguation](https://en.wikipedia.org/wiki/API_(disambiguation)) from Wikipedia.

 **A**pplication **P**rogramming **I**nterface.

-Something to do with programming applications.. an interface for programming applications?!
+Something to do with programming applications... an interface for programming applications?!

-### Interface?

-What do we mean by *interface*?
+### What is an **interface**?

-Something that stands between you and your goals.
+Something that stands **between** you and your goals.

-We're mostly familiar with graphical user interfaces, such as the icons you click to launch an app, send an email or even start the washing machine.
+We're mostly familiar with *graphical user interfaces*, aka *GUI*, such as the icon buttons you click to launch an app, send an email or even start the washing machine.

 ![](http://group.2008.gorenje.cc/en/imagelib/magnified/press/2013/germany/livinkitchen/gorenje_plus_lk/g-hob-a-gas-heaters.jpg)